stevekochscience/sqlschool/_posts/2014-02-05-join-intro.markdown

 But this creates a problem.
 When you update your bio, Twitter would have to change that information for every one of your tweets in this table.
 If you've tweeted 5,000 times, that means 5,000 changes.
 If many people on Twitter are making lots of changes at once, that's a lot of computation to support.
 Instead, it's much easier for Twitter to store everyone's profile information in a separate table.
 That way, whenever someone updates their bio, Twitter would only have to change one row of data instead of thousands.

 In an organization like this, Twitter now has two tables.
 The first table&mdash;the users table&mdash;contains profile information, and has one row per user.
 The second table&mdash;the tweets table&mdash;contains tweet information, including the username of the person who sent the tweet.
 By matching&mdash;or *joining*&mdash;that username in the tweets table to the username in the users table, Twitter can still connect profile information to every tweet.

-To see how joins work in practice, check out the next lesson: [Inner Joins](/intermediate/inner-joins.html)